Dee Dee Bridgewater

-Dee Dee Bridgewater (née Denise Garrett, May 27, 1950) is an American jazz singer and actress.
+Dee Dee Bridgewater (born Denise Eileen Garrett; May 27, 1950) is an American jazz singer and actress.
 She is a three-time Grammy Award-winning singer-songwriter, as well as a Tony Award-winning stage actress.
 For 23 years, she was the host of National Public Radio's syndicated radio show JazzSet with Dee Dee Bridgewater.
 She is a United Nations Goodwill Ambassador for the Food and Agriculture Organization.

 Biography

-Born Denise Eileen Garrett in Memphis, Tennessee, she was raised Catholic in Flint, Michigan.
+Born to an African-American family in Memphis, Tennessee, Bridgewater was raised Catholic in Flint, Michigan.
 Her father, Matthew Garrett, was a jazz trumpeter and teacher at Manassas High School, and through his playing, she was exposed to jazz early on.
-At the age of sixteen, she was a member of a Rock and R&B trio, singing in clubs in Michigan.
-At 18, she studied at Michigan State University before she went to the University of Illinois at Urbana-Champaign.
+At the age of 16, she was a member of a Rock and R&B trio, singing in clubs in Michigan.
+At 18, she studied at Michigan State University, before attending the University of Illinois at Urbana-Champaign.
 With the school's jazz band, she toured the Soviet Union in 1969.